theirish81/cleanapi/README.md

 # CleanAPI

-CleanAPI is a high-performance Go library and CLI utility designed to simplify and prune OpenAPI 3.0 specifications.
-It allows you to transform bloated, auto-generated, or internal specs into clean, consumer-ready documentation.
+CleanAPI is a Go library and CLI utility designed to surgically prune and optimize OpenAPI 3.0 specifications.
+It allows you to transform bloated, auto-generated, or internal specs into lean, purpose-built definitions optimized for machine consumers like client SDK generators, mock servers, and internal tooling.

 ## Why

-OpenAPI specifications—especially those generated from code—often contain a significant amount of "noise" that can overwhelm consumers, inflate file sizes, and leak internal details.
-Sometimes the spec file is simply too bloated and complex for the specific purpose you want to use it for (e.g., generating client SDKs, documentation, or mock servers).
-Common issues include:
+OpenAPI specifications—especially those generated from code—often contain significant technical debt and "noise" that can break generators, inflate file sizes, and leak internal implementation details.
+A spec intended for a public SDK should not contain internal extensions, unused schemas, or non-production error responses.

+Common issues that CleanAPI solves:
--   **Leaked Extensions**: Internal `x-` metadata used by specific tools (like code generators or gateways) that aren't relevant to external users.
+-   **Generator Noise**: Internal `x-` metadata used by specific tools (like gateways) that can confuse or bloat client SDK generators.
--   **Recursive Bloat**: Huge schemas with deep recursion or unnecessary examples.
+-   **Schema Bloat**: Huge schemas with deep recursion or unnecessary examples that increase bundle size in generated clients.
--   **Unused Components**: Orphaned schemas, responses, or parameters that remain in the `components` section after paths are removed.
+-   **Unused Components**: Orphaned schemas, responses, or parameters that remain in the `components` section, leading to "dead code" in generated models.
--   **Non-Production Responses**: Error responses (4xx, 5xx) or internal endpoints that you may wish to hide from a public-facing spec.
+-   **Internal Leakage**: Non-production responses (4xx, 5xx) or internal endpoints that shouldn't be exposed to specific consumers.

-CleanAPI provides a surgical way to strip this noise while maintaining a valid, functional specification.
+CleanAPI provides a surgical way to strip this noise, ensuring your spec is as lean as possible for its specific target use case.

 ## What It Does

-CleanAPI performs a multi-stage cleaning and pruning process:
+CleanAPI performs a multi-stage technical pruning process:

-1.  **Metadata Stripping: Removes licenses, contact info, and external documentation if requested.
-2.  **Surgical Filtering**: Keep only the operations you want.
-It automatically prunes empty paths.
+1.  **Surgical Filtering**: Keep only the operations you actually need for a specific consumer.
-3.  **Content Cleaning**: Strips examples, strips non-2xx responses, and can even remove response schemas entirely (leaving only the status code).
-4.  **Extension Management**: Optionally strips all `x-` extensions document-wide.
-5.  **Smart GC (Garbage Collection)**: A recursive "mark-and-sweep" pruning engine identifies and removes all components (schemas, headers, responses, etc.) that are no longer reachable from the remaining operations.
+2.  **Smart Garbage Collection**: A recursive "mark-and-sweep" engine identifies and removes all top-level components (schemas, headers, responses) that are no longer reachable from the remaining operations.
+3.  **Content Stripping**: Removes examples, non-2xx responses, or even entire response schemas to minimize the footprint of generated code.
+4.  **Extension Management**: Optionally strips all `x-` extensions document-wide to avoid generator-specific conflicts.
-6.  **Recursive Safety**: Safely handles circular references in schemas and component dependencies without stack overflows.
+5.  **Recursive Safety**: Safely handles circular references and complex component dependencies.
+6.  **Metadata Pruning**: Removes licenses, contact info, and external documentation to keep the spec focused on the interface definition.
-7.  **External Reference Resolution**: Correctly follows and resolves `$ref` pointers to external files.
+7.  **External Reference Resolution**: Correctly follows and resolves `$ref` pointers to external files during the pruning process.

 ## CLI